What are the benefits of the Integrated Access Service?

 What term lengths are available?

 The service is available for three or five-year service terms.
 Institutions that are mid-term in an existing NYSERNet R&E contract are eligible to migrate to the new service without termination charge.
-However, the terms of their underlying local loops contracts may lead to additional charges, making mid-term migration cost-prohibitive.

 Where is the service available?